VorpalBlade/keyboard-backlightd/README.md

 | Touchscreen     | Raydium Corporation Raydium Touch System |      8 | `/dev/input/by-id/usb-Raydium_Corporation_Raydium_Touch_System-event-if00` |

 These are (for this laptop, a ThinkPad T480) all the inputs we want to monitor.

+Here are some hints for figuring this out:

+* The two most common vendors I have seen for touchpads are Synaptics and ALPS.
+* You can always use evtest to check if key presses go to a specific device.

 Thus, our command line for `keyboard-backlightd` would look like: